 Current Ministry Location-Panama

 The shelling forced many Panamanians to flee their homes.
 They took refuge at Gorgas Hospital and Balboa High School.
-Sister Gerri and five other Maryknoll Sisters aided the refugees by coordinating food and medical supplies, serving as translators, and caring for the elderly among the refugees.
+Sister Gerri and five other Maryknoll Sisters aided the refugees by coordinating distribution of food and medical supplies, serving as translators, and caring for the elderly among the refugees.

-Sister Gerri’s work with the homeless elderly continued 15 years later, when she worked with many in Panama who lost their homes when the town of El Chorrillo was bombed and destroyed by fire during the invasion.
-In conjunction with various churches and civic groups, Sister Gerri has worked on a project to develop a residence for the elderly poor called Nueva Vida, or Foundation of New Life.
+Sister Gerri’s work with the homeless elderly continued 15 years later, when she worked with many in Panama who lost their homes when the town of Chorillo was bombed and destroyed by fire during the invasion.
+In conjunction with various churches and civic groups, Sister Gerri worked on a project to develop a residence for the elderly poor called Nueva Vida, or Foundation of New Life.

 From 2009-2014, Sister Gerri worked with the elderly in a different setting, the Maryknoll Sisters Residential Care in New York, as administrator responsible for the care of the retired elderly Sisters who need assistance.
 Upon completing her term, Sister Gerri returned to Panama back to the Foundation of New Life project where she is currently in ministry.